anujMsu/strapi-test-frontend/README.md

 # strapi-test-frontend

-This is the frontend repository of strapi.
+This is the test frontend repository of strapi.